Cheltenham High football ‘toxic’ culture led to hazing, investigation concludes; team may not play in 2026

 “Those students who were not involved in this situation are especially important to rebuilding the culture of our program,” Scriven said.
 “If all of these conditions are met, the district will stand up a football team for the 2026 season.”

-The fate of those implicated in the investigation is not yet clear.
+It is not yet clear whether the students involved could face punishment or criminal charges.
 Multiple students have ongoing Title IX and disciplinary matters, which could affect their eligibility to play football.
-Charges could be possible, too — Cheltenham Township and the Montgomery County District Attorney’s Office are both investigating.
+Cheltenham Township police and the Montgomery County District Attorney’s Office are both still investigating the incident, according to the district’s message Thursday.

 Staff writer Robert Moran contributed to this article.